Skip to main content

 Available Actions

-Executes the Declarative Hook before receiving the input parameters from the user person.
+Executes the Declarative Hook before receiving the user input parameters.

 trigger: before-input